cristianpjensen/stock-market-prediction-via-google-trends/README.md

 ### Restrictions <a name = "restrictions"></a>

-All data on Google Trends is relative to eachother within one timeframe (0-100), and you can only get daily data in 6-month increments, weekly data in 5-year increments, and only monthly data is provided for the entire timespan available.
+All data on Google Trends is relative (0-100) to eachother within one timeframe, and you can only get daily data in 6-month increments, weekly data in 5-year increments, and only monthly data is provided for the entire timespan available.
 So to aggregate all data needed for this project was quite a challenge, and because of these restrictions aren't completely accurate, however the method I used was the only method to getting daily data over the entire timespan available (which was crucial for this project).
 However, I was determined to make it work.

 ### Method <a name = "method"></a>